DrewCarlson/ktpack/docs/getting-started.md

 }
 ```

-Cargo generated this program which can be compiled into a runnable binary:
+The source file can be compiled into a binary with the `ktpack build` command:

 ```shell
 $ ktpack build